Charles-Fieseler-Vienna/Geophysics_control/README.md

   * Note that additional formatting was applied after output by MATLAB to achieve the final paper version
 * src/util
   * Additional utility functions

-### /intermediate/
-This folder includes intermediate data products, some of which take hours (on my laptop) to reproduce.
-The analysis functions needed to reproduce these files are not included yet.

-In addition, this contains example indices for the paper subpanels.

 ## Reproducing paper figures